 Wayfinding technology has increasingly become an invaluable tool on corporate campuses around the world.
-In a workplace experience platform, wayfinding goes far beyond simple navigational cues showing users how to find their way from point A to point B. It now plays an integral role in supporting the digital workplace of the future by integrating location-aware technologies, the Internet of Things (IoT), indoor mapping technologies, business intelligence applications and more, through a single platform.
+In a workplace experience platform, wayfinding goes far beyond simple navigational cues showing users how to find their way from point A to point B. It now plays an integral role in supporting the digital workplace of the future by integrating location-aware technologies, the Internet of Things (IoT), office mapping technologies, business intelligence applications and more, through a single platform.

 What is Wayfinding Software?